khristinyork/sw/index.md

 ## Error el sudo apt-get update no avanza 0%

-You can make this persistent for all apt-get in the future (so you don't have to provide the arguments to make this work) by doing the following (also from the other U&L post):

-echo 'Acquire::ForceIPv4 "true";' | sudo tee /etc/apt/apt.conf.d/99force-ipv4
+You can make this persistent for all apt-get in the future (so you don't have to provide the arguments to make this work) by doing the following (also from the other U&L post): echo 'Acquire::ForceIPv4 "true";' | sudo tee /etc/apt/apt.conf.d/99force-ipv4

+apt-get -o Acquire::ForceIPv4=true update apt-get -o Acquire::ForceIPv4=true upgrade
+This should force IPv4 in place of IPv6.

 ## sublime
 https://www.sublimetext.com/3
 ## X11